 - Is this happening with both filament tubes or just one?
 If it's just one, which side is it?

-- Are the filament tubes able to be compressed by squeezing them with your fingers or are they quite rigid?
+- Are the filament tubes able to be compressed by squeezing them with your fingers or are they rigid?

 - Is the filament near its end on the spool and therefore tightly coiled?